6 Protein Engineering Startups Designing Biology

 Protein Engineering Blueprints

 Founded in 2008, Seattle-based Arzeda took in a $15.2 million Series A last year, the first time the protein engineering startup has raised capital since an undisclosed Seed round way back in 2009, preferring to bootstrap the operation until recently.
 OS Fund led the first $12 million chunk in July.
-OS Fund was co-founded by Bryan Johnson—the brilliant entrepreneur (despite having the handicap of an MBA) of such hits as Braintree and Kernel—and has invested in startups such as the aforementioned Ginkgo Bioworks, as well as Hampton Creek, Planetary Resources and uBiome, among others.
+OS Fund was co-founded by Bryan Johnson—the brilliant entrepreneur responsible for such hits as Braintree and Kernel—and has invested in startups such as the aforementioned Ginkgo Bioworks, as well as Hampton Creek, Planetary Resources and uBiome, among others.
 In addition, Arzeda spun out of the University of Washington’s Institute for Protein Design, where co-founder David Baker is the director and one of the pioneers in working with protein structures.
 In other words, Arzeda has serious street cred.

 The company designs enzymes—proteins that are responsible for complex actions throughout nature—for both agricultural and manufacturing purposes.
 One of its key customers is DuPont Pioneer, which uses the novel proteins to help make crop seeds such as corn grow like gangbusters.
 Arzeda is also developing new-to-nature enzymes that can synthetically produce butadiene, a molecule normally sourced from petroleum but a key ingredient in products such as nylon, paints and even rocket fuel.